singh2010nidhi/singh2010nidhi/README.md

 <br>
 <br>

-- 🌱 I’m currently learning more about Tensorflow and Pytorch
+- 🌱 I’m currently learning more about Tensorflow and OpenCV.

-- 👯 I’m looking to collaborate on interesting Deep Learning and Open CV Projects
+- 👯 I’m looking to collaborate for hackathons.

 - 💬 Ask me about Python, Data Analysis, Machine Learning, Microsoft Azure ML.